 No two SI2 diamond looks the same.
-Click to view larger image…
+Click here to see 100s of SI2 diamonds for yourself…

-Technically speaking, the characteristics of the inclusions/blemishes found are similar to those found in a VS stone.
-Here are some commonly found inclusions within this grading: pinpoints (carbon particles), crystals, clouds, feathers, graining and twinning wisps.
-The difference lies in the nature of the inclusions such as size, location and density and the “severity” sets the grade for an SI2.
+Technically speaking, the characteristics of inclusions/blemishes found in SI diamonds are similar to those found in their VS counterparts.
+Here are some common types of inclusions you will come across in SI2 diamonds: pinpoints (carbon particles), crystals, clouds, feathers, graining and twinning wisps.

-Both camps of people aren’t totally wrong but they aren’t totally correct either!
 Now, I would say that the biggest mistake a consumer would make is to buy a diamond blindly without seeing it.
-Think of BlueNile and the majority of other online jewelers where people shop solely based on certificates and numbers.
+This happens regularly at brick and mortar jewelers and mediocre online retailers where you are expected to shop solely based on grading certificates.

 When choosing slightly included diamonds, it is really important to see the diamond physically or have access to magnified pictures/videos of the stone.
 As you had already seen above, there are unlimited possibilities of how an SI2 diamond may look like!